|

 Q: Are there physical tools to predict disasters?

-A: Yes, scientists use tools like remote sensing, seismology, and computer simulations to develop models that can predict the probable occurrences of these events.
+A: Yes, scientists use tools like remote sensing, seismology, and computer simulations to develop models to predict the likely occurrences of these events.

 Q: How does understanding disasters help prevent future risks?

-A: By learning from past events and understanding their dynamics, it is possible to better prepare populations by implementing prevention and risk assessment strategies.
+A: By learning from past events and understanding their dynamics, we can better prepare populations by implementing risk assessment and prevention strategies.

-Q: What role does scientific outreach play in this field?
+Q: What role does science communication play in this field?

-A: Scientific outreach is essential for informing the public about potential dangers and how to respond to natural disasters, thus facilitating better collective preparedness.
+A: Science communication is essential to inform the public about potential dangers and how to react to natural disasters, thereby facilitating better collective preparedness.